tarnkappe-info/twitterbot/README.md

 # Twitterbot

-Twitterbot is a simple Python application for:
+Twitterbot is a simple Python 3 application for:

-* reading and parsing a RSS feed and posting its title and links to a Twitter account.
+* reading and parsing a RSS feed and posting its title and links to Twitter accounts.
-* searching tweets for keywords or hashtags and retweet those tweets.

 Both functions (Reading RSS and retweeting) can be used independently.
 The bot is limited to handle one feed and one Twitter account.